insper-education/active-handout/content/reference/quiz/index.md

 ## Syntax

 Try answering the quiz bellow.
 Answers persist page refreshes, so students won't loose their progress after the end of a session.

 ```
-!!! question choice "Pergunta"
+!!! exercise choice "Pergunta"
     Text of the question.

     - [ ] option 1
     - [ ] option 2